 Here is a great, quick video tutorial by King Arthur Flour that will help you learn how to lattice pie crust.

 Absolutely!
-Pie crust is perfect for making ahead of time.
-Store prepared pie dough in the fridge for up to 3 days, or in the freezer for up to 3 months.
-Thaw overnight in the fridge.
+Pie dough is perfect for making ahead of time.
+After you’ve made the dough, divide it in half and form each half into a flat, round disc.
+Wrap each disc well with plastic wrap and store in the fridge for up to 3 days, or in the freezer for up to 3 months.
+Thaw frozen dough overnight in the fridge.

 Homemade Pie Crust Recipe